-Although we anticipate that climate change will not have direct significant impacts on our business operation as an investment holding company, we remain fully aware of the potential consequences.
-In the future, we are committed to allocating substantial resources and efforts to address any emerging climate-related risks and developing action plans for mitigation and adaptation measures.
+Although we do not foresee climate change having a direct and significant impact on our business operations as an investment holding company, we remain fully cognisant of its potential consequences.
+Moving forward, we are committed to dedicating substantial resources and efforts to address emerging climate-related risks and to formulating action plans for mitigation and adaptation measures.

-The Group acknowledges that climate change poses one of the biggest challenges to the global community, and understands the importance of enhancing the resilience of our business to climate-related risks and mitigate their adverse effects.
-Looking forward, to better determine the Group's risk exposure and test our climate resilience strategies, we will conduct assessments climate-related risks and opportunities with reference to the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
+The Group recognises that climate change represents one of the greatest challenges faced by the global community and acknowledges the importance of strengthening our business resilience to climate-related risks while minimising their adverse impacts.
+Looking ahead, to better evaluate the Group's risk exposure and test the effectiveness of our climate resilience strategies, we will assess climate-related risks and opportunities in line with the recommendations of the IFRS S2 Climate-related Disclosures.